Te Rata Bridge: Collapse

-Time line of Te Rata bridges
+Timeline of Te Rata bridges

 The Berryman Bridge was the second suspension bridge to be the primary access to Te Rata.
 The earlier bridge, which collapsed around the 1980s, was a fearsome structure on the same site.
 In the 'Otago Born and Bred' articles noted below, this first bridge is referred to as the Hayes Bridge.
 The Hayes bridge, said to be 100 ft above the water, is understood by the Ruslings, still resident in the valley, to have been built by the Tichner brothers, formerly sailors, around 1915–1916.
 The cables consisted of bunches of 52 strands of No. 8 wire, and endured the whole life of the bridge, a period of at least 66 years.
 When the bridge finally collapsed under the weight of a mob of sheep, the uprights on the house side gave way, allowing the anchors to fall away.
 Evan and Bob Hayes, who were moving the sheep, were fortunately not on the bridge when it collapsed, but most of the sheep were either killed from the fall, or drowned in the Retaruke.